Wildfire Prevention & Campfire Safety

 From San Bernardino County Fire Protection District: Possession of any type of fireworks is against the law in any unincorporated area of San Bernardino County.
 In the event a fire occurs due to the unsafe use of fireworks, the responsible persons are likely to face criminal charges and be held liable for damages.

-• Carelessly or negligently throwing or placing any ignited substance (like cigarettes) or other substance that may cause a fire.
+- Carelessly or negligently throwing or placing an ignited substance (like cigarettes) that may cause a fire.

-• Smoking, except within an enclosed vehicle or building, a developed recreation site.
+- Smoking, except within an enclosed vehicle or building or developed recreation site.

-• Using an explosive or possessing, discharging or using any kind of firework or other pyrotechnic device.
+- Using an explosive or possessing, discharging or using any kind of firework or pyrotechnic device.

-Camping offers many joys and nothing completes the experience like a crackling campfire.
-However, the dangers of mishandled and illegal fires are real and can have devastating effects on our mountain community and National Forest.
+Nothing completes the camping experience like a crackling campfire.
+However, the dangers of mishandled and illegal campfires are real and can have devastating effects on our mountain community and National Forest.

 Where Campfires Are Permitted